Meghaney/Meghaney/README.md

 # About me 👋

 <p>I was born in 1957 to a Gujrati community of Shi’ah Ismaili Aga Khani but later converted to Sunni Muslim.
 My father Abdullah and my elder brother Barkat Ali never followed Aga Khani Ismaili practices of religion.
 In year 2000, I joined mainstream Sunni Muslim Brotherhood (Ahle Sunnat wal Jam’at) branch of Islam.
 Soon my children, and later my wife followed me; my family became part of larger Muslim Umm’ah.</p>
+<p>I joined United Bank Limited as cashier in 1976.
+I did Banking Diploma from IBP, served as Instructor/Trainer of Banking Courses at UBL Staff College for seven years (1988-1994).
+I resigned from UBL in 1994.
+I joined KIET, a degree awarding institute approved by HEC, in year 2000.
+I served KIET as DBA/Manager MIS for eleven years.
+I developed web-based Student Database System (in Oracle) capable of managing multiple campuses data of students, teachers and staff.
+I was Campus Director of KIET North Nazimabad Campus for two years (2011-13).
+I resigned in Sep.2013.</p>
+<p>At age 57, I learned Arabic language from free Internet resources of Tanzeem-e-Islami (course videos of teacher Aamir Suhail), to understand Qur’an in Arabic language — the language chosen by Allah SWT for HIS final message to the mankind through HIS final messenger Prophet Muhammad (may peace and blessings be upon him).</p>

 <!--
 **Meghaney/Meghaney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.